A typical starting salary for Special Education is $36,198. This will improve should you choose a school with the highest paid graduates.

 Michigan State University is a wonderful decision for students pursuing a Special Education degree.
-Graduates from the Special Education major at Michigan State University get 7.2% more than the standard college graduate in this field.
+After graduation, Special Ed students usually earn an average of $38,218 in their early careers.
 Located in East Lansing, Michigan, this university is ideal for learners who blossom in an urban atmosphere.

 It's hard to find a better school than Wayne State University if you want to pursue Special Education as a major.
 Wayne State University special education students make 1.2% more than the standard special ed student.
 With more than 20,000 students, Wayne State University is one of the largest schools in the nation.

 Every student pursuing a degree in Special Education has to check out University of Michigan - Dearborn.
-Special ed majors from University of Michigan - Dearborn get a earnings boost of around 0.9% above the typical income of special education graduates.
+Students who graduate from the Special Ed program earn an average of $36,634 in the first five years of working and $50,484 after their first five years of working.
 Situated in Dearborn, Michigan, this school is a good choice for students who enjoy the joy of a substantial city.